Ahmad-Alanati/reading-notes/class27.md

     4. Inline editing and related objects management
     5. Customizable and extensible interface

 3. Briefly outline the key components and workflow of a Django application, as discussed in the Beginner’s Guide to Django.
 How do these components interact with each other to create a functional web application?

+1. Models: it is responsible for the database interactions

+2. Views: handling the requests and logic for the web app

+3. templates: is the html that you are going to send after you change some data in it using the view